5 Things to do Before You Start Auditioning for Voiceover Jobs

 And if you’re thinking, “I’ve seen cartoons before.
 I watch commercials every day.
 I get how this works.
 I don’t need a coach to tell me how to talk,” trust me.
 You will be surprised by how much there is to learn about voiceover that will be invaluable to your career, and that a coach can teach you.

 It is easier, cheaper, and more accessible to record quality audio today than it ever has been.
 But don’t let this fool you into thinking that all you need is your iPhone and a quiet closet to be a working voice actor.
 And while you don’t need to spend $3,000 on a microphone (though you can if you want to), you do need to buy a studio-quality microphone and setup.
-I give some recommendations here (scroll down to the “Buy a good microphone” section).
-If you don’t have these, you probably aren’t going to win any auditions anyway because your audition will be up against those of professional voice actors who are recording in their professional-grade home studios.
-And, even if you did win an audition, how would you record it if you didn’t have a setup?
+If you don’t have these, you probably aren’t going to win any auditions because you will be competing with professional voice actors who are recording in their professional-grade home studios.
+And, even if you did win an audition, how would you record it if you didn’t have a pro setup?

-Once you have all the other steps taken care of, you still need to actually record, export, and send your audio file to your potential client.
+Once you have all the other steps taken care of, you still need to actually record, export, label, tag, slate and properly deliver your audio file to your potential client.
 There is a great, free recording platform called Audacity that has everything you need to record voiceover auditions and jobs.
 There are also a good deal of programs and YouTube videos to teach you how to use it.
 It isn’t terribly complicated, but it will take some practice to become good and efficient at it.

 This is a basic run-down of things you want to have in place before you start auditioning.
 Of course, there are more things to consider, like how you’ll get your auditions: from an agent, a casting site, or directly from clients.
 But following these initial steps will put you in a much better place to start booking work once you do start auditioning for voiceover work.